Hash oil: Solvent-derived/hydrocarbon extracts

+A wide variety of solvents can be used for extraction, such as chloroform, dichloromethane, petroleum ether, naphtha, benzene, butane, methanol, ethanol, isopropanol, and olive oil.

-The majority of ready to consume extract products are produced via "Closed Loop Systems.".
+The majority of ready to consume extract products are produced via "Closed Loop Systems".
 These systems typically entail: a vessel that holds the solvent, material columns to hold the plant material, a flow meter to measure the volume of solvent entering the plant material, a recovery vessel(where heat is applied via an external jacket) to convert the liquid solvent into a vapor and separate it from the THC, CBD, or other cannabinoids/byproducts, and some form of a heat exchanger to then convert the hydrocarbon vapors back into a liquid form prior to returning to the original vessel.
+Such a process can be carried out using a Soxhlet extractor.

-One pound of marijuana yields from 1/5 to 1/10 of a pound of hash oil.
+Ten grams of marijuana yields one to two grams of hash oil.
 The oil may retain considerable residual solvent: oil extracted with longer-chain volatile hydrocarbons (such as naphtha) is less viscous (thinner) than oil extracted with short-chain hydrocarbons (such as butane).

-Colored impurities from the oil can be removed by adding activated charcoal to about one third to one half the weight or volume of the solvent containing the dissolved oil, mixing well, filtering, and evaporating the solvent.
+Colored impurities from the oil can be removed with activated charcoal.
 When decolorizing fatty oils, oil retention can be up to 50 wt % on bleaching earths and nearly 100 wt % on activated charcoal.
 The many different textures/types of hydrocarbon extracts include: